hassankhadija06/Semester-02-Labs/README.md

 ## 🧑‍💻 About Me

-I'm a passionate CS student eager to master C++ and object-oriented thinking.
+I'm a passionate Software Engineering student eager to master C++ and object-oriented thinking.
 I aim for clarity, efficiency, and a strong foundation in every line of code I write.

 [🔗 GitHub Profile](https://github.com/hassankhadija06)